 Canada is committed to the complete elimination of chemical weapons and to holding to account those that use chemical weapons.
-Canada has been a signatory to the Chemical Weapons Convention (CWC) since its entry into force in 1997.
-Canada works closely with the CWC’s implementing body, the Organiation for the Prohibition of Chemical Weapons (OPCW), which is based in The Hague, the Netherlands.
+Canada has been a State Party to the Chemical Weapons Convention (CWC) since its entry into force in 1997.
+Canada works closely with, and is a leading supporter of, the CWC’s implementing body, the Organisation for the Prohibition of Chemical Weapons (OPCW), which is based in The Hague, the Netherlands.

 Canada actively works with other States Parties to the CWC as well as the OPCW to prevent chemical weapons proliferation and use by either states or non-state actors, such as terrorist organizations.

 - Meeting our obligations

 - Related links

 Defining chemical weapons

 Chemical weapons use the toxic properties of chemicals to cause physical harm, ranging from discomfort to death.
 A toxic chemical agent is any chemical, which through its action on life processes can cause death, temporary incapacitation, or permanent harm to humans or animals.